Information about road surfacing

 Micro-surfacing is a slightly more durable and more expensive process which places a thin layer of a complete new surface on the road.
 It takes longer to cover a given area than Surface Dressing, but is used where roads are busier and the road needs more levelling off.

-Resurfacing is where the existing surface is removed and completely new depth of surface is laid as a replacement.
+Machine resurfacing is where the existing surface is removed and completely new depth of surface is laid as a replacement.
 This treatment is used where the road is badly worn and needs to take perhaps heavy traffic and last a long time.
 It is expensive and slow.

 Recycling is only used in limited areas where the road is very badly out of shape.
 A very durable new surface can be laid, and logistics make it easier to re-use existing materials rather than bring in new stone.
 It is marginally more expensive treatment per area covered than resurfacing or other treatments.